CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/logo.md

 * Don’t change the orientation of the logo.
 * Don’t put text on top of logo.

+Public use is allowed, but use by external organizations must be approved by the [Office of the City Representative](https://beta.phila.gov/departments/city-representative/).

 The .zip files below provide three high-quality versions of the logo in the following formats:

 * Original `.ai`